Anti-ship missile: Threat posed

 These fighters patrol up to hundreds of miles away from the task force and they are equipped with airborne radar systems.
 When spotting an approaching aircraft on a threatening flight profile, it is the responsibility of the CAP to intercept it before any missile is launched.
 If this cannot be achieved in time, the missiles themselves can be targeted by the fighters's own weapons systems, usually their air-to-air missiles, but in extremis, by their rapid-fire cannon.

-However, some AShMs might "leak" past the task force's fighter defenses.
-In addition, many modern warships operate independently of carrier-based air protection and they must provide their own defenses against missiles and aircraft.
-Under these circumstances, the ships themselves must utilize multilayered defenses which have been built into them.
+However, some AShMs might "leak" past the task force's fighter defences.
+In addition, many modern warships operate independently of carrier-based air protection and they must provide their own defences against missiles and aircraft.
+Under these circumstances, the ships themselves must utilize multilayered defences which have been built into them.

 For example, some warships, such as the US Navy's guided missile cruisers, the guided missile destroyers, and the Royal Navy's Type 45 guided missile destroyer, use a combination of radar systems, integrated computer fire-control systems, and agile surface-to-air missiles (SAM) to simultaneously track, engage, and destroy several incoming anti-ship missiles or hostile warplanes at a time.

 The primary American defensive system, called the Aegis Combat System, is also used by the navies of Japan, Spain, Norway, South Korea, and Australia.
 The Aegis system has been designed to defend against mass attacks by hostile anti-ship missiles or warplanes.

 Any missiles that can elude the interception by medium-ranges SAM missiles can then be either deceived with electronic countermeasures or decoys; shot down by short-range missiles such as the Sea Sparrow or the Rolling Airframe Missile (RAM); engaged by the warship's main gun armament (if present); or, as a last resort, destroyed by a close-in weapon system (CIWS), such as the American Phalanx CIWS, Russian Kashtan CIWS, or the Dutch Goalkeeper CIWS.